Homemade wild garlic pesto with Parmesan, sunflower oil, and sunflower seeds - the perfect way of preserving the spring flavors in a jar.

 - You could also replace the Parmesan with Pecorino.

-How to clean the leaves?
+How to clean wild garlic?

 - Making this recipe is a very quick and easy affair; the only part that is a bit annoying is washing and drying the leaves.